ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 	- This command will let you change the intials used to issue more chat commands.
 If a string of more than 2 characters is used, only the first two characters will be taken.
 Please, ensure you remember the intials as of right now there is no way to reset it unless the unit is allowed administrative access to itself and uses the command ( using @initials )

 ### Command: relay
-+ Permissions required: none
++ Permissions required: Menu
 + Usage: relay <"msg">
 + Description:

 	- This command will relay, anonymously, the message to the unit ( as if it were a message from the controller ).

-### Command: announce
+### Command: say
-+ Permissions required: none
++ Permissions required: Menu
-+ Usage: announce <"msg">
++ Usage: say [ -s <code>&#124;</code> -w] <"msg">
 + Description:

-	- This command will make the unit say the message in local chat.
-This will surpass mind restrictions, but not volume restrictiosn.
-As of right now it can only be normal chat, not whisper(unless that's the only volume level the unit can get) nor shout.
+	- Outputs the message through the unit, unless the volume is off.
+The -w option makes the unit whisper.
+The -s option makes the unit shout.
+This command can't be used by the unit as it overrides the mind subsystem being off.

++ Examples:
+    - To make a unit (with the initials go) say "I am a robot": /1 gosay I am a robot
+    - To make a unit (with the initials go) whisper "I am groot": /1 gosay -w I am groot
+    - To make a unit (with the initials go) shout "My name is Iñigo Montoya": /1 gosay -s My name is Iñigo Montoya

 ### Command: sit
-+ Permissions required: none
++ Permissions required: subsystems
 + Usage: sit <"object name">
 + Description:

 	- This command will force sit the unit into an object (no farther than 10 m) that starts with the same letters as the given parameter.

 ### Command: stand
-+ Permissions required: none
++ Permissions required: subsystems
 + Usage: stand
 + Description: